davekilian/davekilian.github.com/_posts/2020-01-20-storage-indexing.markdown

 >
 > Mention fragmentation, this is more than just a data structures problem, very similar to writing a memory allocator since disks are very similar to memory

+## When to Build Storage Systems

+> Salvage some of the content from the old 'optimizing and tradeoffs' section.
+The main argument is that every system optimizes for certain workloads and the expense of being worse at other workloads, and sometimes you have a workload that nobody has ever optimized for &mdash; and that's when you break out this theory and go build your own system.

 ## Where To Next

 > Other concerns like resiliency (checksums), concurrency control